-Is Film Producer Randall Emmett ‘Vanderpump Rules’ Lala Kent’s Sugar Daddy?
+Is Randall Emmett Lala Kent's Sugar Daddy?

 The hints and tips have been out there for a while that hint that the “sugar daddy” of Vanderpump Rules Lala Kent is thought to be film producer Randall Emmett, whose wife Ambyr Childers bears a striking resemblance to Lala, suggesting that if this rumor is true, it seems that Randall Emmett must have a type.
 So what tips and hints point to Emmett being the guy behind the generous Range Rover gift?

-Many fans have wondered that if Vanderpup Rules Lala Kent is in a relationship with someone who gives her cars, and rides on his jet, then why isn’t she with him, and why is she off on trips with her co-star James Kennedy to Las Vegas to DJ, according to the Inquisitr?
+Many fans have wondered that if Vanderpup Rules’ Lala Kent is in a relationship with someone who gives her cars, and rides on his jet, then why isn’t she with him, and why is she off on trips with her co-star James Kennedy to Las Vegas to DJ, according to the Inquisitr?
 Well, if Lala Kent’s boyfriend is Randall Emmett, it’s because he is married, and has a child with his wife, Ambyr Childers.
-Last year, Lala Kent was in the airport with James Kennedy when he was removed from a flight for being drunk, and while Kennedy’s girlfriend Raquel was with them, Kent was alone.
+Last year, Lala Kent was at the airport with James Kennedy when he was removed from a flight for being drunk, and while Kennedy’s girlfriend Raquel was with them, Kent was alone.

 Lunch meeting today with the gorgeous @lalakent from @bravotv's #pumprules and Hollywood Movie/TV producer #RandallEmmett at @mrchow in #BeverlyHills